ropensci/roweb3/content/blog/2022-09-23-launch-champions-program/index.md

 After training, Champions will develop their project, which can be one of these options:

 - create a new package,
-- take over the maintenance of an existing rOpenSci package,
 - go through the review process with an R package they already have developed,
 - or be a reviewer for our peer review system.